John Antioco

-John Antioco is an American businessman, known for being the former CEO of Blockbuster Video who missed an opportunity to purchase Netflix before it became a multi-billion dollar streaming platform.
-He is now the chairman of the board of directors at Red Mango and the Managing Partner of JAMCO Interests LLC.
+John Antioco is an American businessman and currently the chairman of the board of directors at BRIX Holdings LLC and the Managing Partner of JAMCO Interests LLC.

 Biography

 John Antioco was born and raised in Brooklyn, New York.
 His father was a milkman, whom Antioco would sometimes accompany on his morning delivery route.
 He is a graduate of the New York Institute of Technology, where he earned a B.S. in Business Administration.

-Antioco is best known for declining an offer, from Reed Hastings, to purchase Netflix for $50 million in 2000, while CEO of Blockbuster.
-He also refused a proposal from Netflix to run Blockbuster's online presence.
+Antioco began his career at the 7-Eleven convenience store chain and held numerous senior management positions during his 20-year tenure including Senior Vice President for the 8,000-outlet chain with responsibility for worldwide operations and marketing.
+Over his established career, he has held top executive management positions across multiple industries outside of convenience stores including entertainment and restaurant.

-John Antioco was a member of the board of governors of the Boys & Girls Clubs of America.
+In August 2011, Antioco was appointed chairman of the board at Rave Cinemas.
+He was chairman when Rave sold 32 of its theaters to Cinemark in November 2012 for approximately $240 million.
+John Antioco has and continues to hold board positions with multi-national retail companies and was also a member of the board of governors of the Boys & Girls Clubs of America.

 Career

 7-Eleven

 Antioco began his professional career at 7-Eleven, which he joined as a management trainee in 1970.
 He was at the company for 20 years, in various roles.
 As Senior Vice President of Marketing in April 1989, he was responsible for bringing on advertising firm J. Walter Thompson to create a slate of television commercials that marketed 7-Eleven to new-collar workers.
-Antioco was also Senior Vice President of Operations, which meant he was in charge of operations for every 7-Eleven store worldwide.
+Antioco was also Senior Vice President of Operations, which meant he was in charge of operations for all 7-Eleven stores worldwide.

 Pearle Vision, Circle-K, and Taco Bell

 Antioco left 7-Eleven in 1990 to become COO at Pearle Vision.

 In 1991, he joined the convenience store chain Circle K, where he assumed the role of president and COO.
-Circle K had filed for bankruptcy in May of 1990 and Antioco was brought in to streamline the company's operations.
+Circle K had filed for bankruptcy in May 1990 and Antioco was brought in to streamline the company's operations.
 Under Antioco's leadership, the chain announced plans to close or sell about 1,550 of its least profitable locations and invest in improving the rest of its stores.
 In March 1992, at which point Antioco had become the company's CEO, Circle K was sold for approximately $425 million to a private investor group led by management in conjunction with Investcorp.
 In 1994, as CEO Antioco took Circle K public, selling 6.5 million shares of stock on the New York Stock Exchange.
 Antioco left Circle K in 1996, shortly after overseeing a $710 million sale of the company to Tosco Corp.

 Antioco joined Taco Bell as its new CEO in 1996.
 During his time at Taco Bell, he oversaw changes to the company's menu, advertising, and its franchising model.